 West Central Initiative's grants serve to unite ideas and resources to help the people and communities of west central Minnesota create a better tomorrow.

-Grants are one of the resources West Central Initiative can bring to the table as it works with partners to help families, communities and businesses in our region thrive.
+Driven by our strategic priorities - Reimagine Regional, Invest in Local and Educate, Activate & Celebrate - and connected to the UN's Sustainable Development Goals, our grants are one of the resources West Central Initiative can bring to the table as it works with partners to help families, communities and businesses in our region thrive.

 WCI offers specific programs focused on improving west central Minnesota’s social and economic viability for the long term.

 WCI provides or helps secure funding in order to:

 - Leverage business development and support entrepreneurs through our economic development grants.

 - Assist communities and the greater region in developing the capacities necessary to address priority needs and sustain their economic and social viability.
 WCI helps accomplish this through its community development grants.

 - Promote philanthropy by bringing residents together around local philanthropic issues.
 Perhaps the greatest value WCI provides is a way for people of all means to contribute to making their community a better place.
 In many west central Minnesota communities, citizens have joined together to raise funds for community projects by creating charitable funds,called component funds, with WCI.
 Component funds are, by far, WCI’s largest grant stream.